jeremyreeder/gridscout/docs/_posts/2020-05-22-knots-that-actually-hold.md

 - **Trucker’s hitch (fixed-loop variant, well locked).**
   Start with a secure binding (not pictured).
 Follow that with a fixed upper loop (e.g. alpine butterfly).
 Pass the end around an object and back through the upper loop.
-Tighten rope by pulling end back toward that object, then clamp it to the lower loop with a half-hitch.
+Tighten lower loop by pulling end back toward the object, then clamp the end to the lower loop with a half-hitch.
 Lock that half hitch with a secure binding (e.g. strangle knot).

 ![][truckers-hitch-photo]